IMIO/collective.behavior.internalnumber/README.rst

 - Optional uniqueness validation
 - Inclusion in searchable text
+- Global or type by type configuration
-- A configuration page can manage by portal type:
+- A configuration page can manage globally or type by type:

   * a uniqueness option